makkus/freckles_website/pages/02.blog/example-wordpress/item.md

 Voila.

-Now, say your instance is hosted on a VPS with a public IP address, and you setup DNS so that 'example.frkl.io' points to that IP.
-If you want to make your Wordpress instance be available via https, with a valid "Let's encrypt" certificate, all you have to do is edit the file `/var/lib/freckles/wordpress/wordpress/.freckle` to look like:
+For bonus points, say your instance is hosted on a VPS with a public IP address, and you setup DNS so that 'example.frkl.io' points to that IP.
+If you want to make your Wordpress instance be available via https on that domain, with a valid "Let's encrypt" certificate, all you have to do is edit the file `/var/lib/freckles/wordpress/wordpress/.freckle` to look like:

 ```
 - freckle: